shlomif/halting-my-real-person-fiction/README.md

 I was much happier as an amateur - someone who does what he do for fun, not to get paid.

+Lately by inspiration from a correspondent on a chat who gave me a free advice for emulating my ["I'm a Rock Star Resume"](https://www.shlomifish.org/me/resumes/Shlomi-Fish-Resume-as-Software-Dev.html) where I included only amateur achievements, including Project Euler and excluded the Technion.
+At first I thought it was because EE B.Sc. degrees are not notable enough.
+But then I realised: I wasn't proud of it.
+These were my most vexing, toxic, soul destroying, unproductive six years of my life.
+I regret doing it for greed of money.

+That junkie stand up comedian whom i saw at a captioned twitter video was right: if you want to succeed as a writer and entertainer: don't work "hard".

 ## Taylor Swift as an amateur